Find Affordable College Courses

 $2,764 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at Indian River State College are $2,764 a year.
+In-state tuition fees for undergraduate students at Indian River State College are $2,764 per year.
 Health Professions majors at Indian River State College take out an average of $10,968 in student loans while working on their egree.

 Read More…